Technical Advisory

 Data models, provenance, and governance

-Translating the architectural patterns into a concrete implementation requires careful planning across data ingestion, processing, emissions modeling, ERP synchronization, and governance.
-The following considerations emphasize practical guidance, tooling choices, and operational discipline that enable a dependable real-time system.
+Turning patterns into a dependable system requires careful planning across data ingestion, processing, emissions modeling, ERP synchronization, and governance.
+The following considerations emphasize concrete guidance and operational discipline for production-grade deployments.

 Data sources and integration points

-Identify primary data streams that influence Scope 3 transportation emissions: vehicle and driver telematics (miles driven, idle time, speed, route), fuel consumption and purchases, carrier invoices and shipping documents, route metadata (distance, mode, loads), warehouse energy and packaging waste, and supplier-provided activity data.
-Integrate with ERP, Transportation Management System (TMS), Warehouse Management System (WMS), and billing systems.
-Establish reliable connectors, with clear data contracts, retry policies, and backpressure handling to prevent backlogs during peak load.
-Ensure time synchronization across sources to support accurate event alignment for emission calculations.
+Key data streams include vehicle telemetry, fuel purchases, carrier invoices, route attributes, warehouse energy usage, and supplier-provided activity data.
+Integrate with ERP, TMS, WMS, and billing systems, using reliable connectors, clear data contracts, robust retry policies, and backpressure handling to prevent backlogs.
+Ensure time synchronization across sources to support accurate emission calculations.

 Emission calculation model and data mapping

-Develop a transparent, auditable emission model anchored to the GHG Protocol Transportation and Distribution category and other relevant scopes.
-Map source data to activity data definitions required by the model, including distance traveled, fuel consumption by fuel type, vehicle efficiency, load factor, and ancillary emissions (idle time, cold start penalties, and maintenance-related emissions).
-Store emission factors in a versioned catalog and allow agents to apply updates without breaking historical calculations.
-Provide per-shipment and per-route emission breakdowns, with options to roll up to facility, fleet, and organizational aggregates.
+Develop a transparent, auditable model aligned to the GHG Protocol Transportation and Distribution category.
+Map source data to activity definitions such as distance traveled, fuel consumption by type, and vehicle efficiency.
+Maintain a versioned catalog of emission factors and support per-shipment and per-route breakdowns that roll up to fleet and organizational view.

 Real-time ERP synchronization and data integrity